Caprera Club Med

 Year closed: 2006/2007

-A little history: The village opened in 1955.
+For the record: The village opened in 1955.
 It is not Mediterranean but Magical.

-General Ezio Garibaldi.”
+General Ezio Garibaldi.

 1957 The horse and the sail.